OXID-eSales/oxideshop-user-documentation/setup/products/extended-tab.rst

 :guilabel:`Alt.
 Template`
    You can change the product’s detailed view to present it differently from the other products in the shop.
 To do this, you will need to use a specially created template whose path and name can be entered here.
 The path is relative to the template directory of the theme used.

-   Example: The page/details/mydetails.tpl entry for the \"Flow\" theme would call the :file:`mydetails.tpl` template from the :file:`/application/views/flow/tpl/page/details` directory.

 :guilabel:`Alt.
 Contact`
    By default, questions that customers can send via e-mail through the product’s detailed view are sent to the e-mail address specified under :menuselection:`Master Settings --> Core Settings`.
 If you have a direct contact person for a specific product, you will need to enter his/her e-mail address here.
 All product-related enquiries will be sent directly to this employee.